jheftmann/unstack/README.md

 A plugin for showing content by unstacking it as a user scrolls.
 Based on the [Small Victories](http://www.smallvictori.es) homepage.

 ## As a Small Victories Theme
-To use it as a Small Victories theme, go the developers.smallvictories Github.
+To use it as a Small Victories theme, go to https://github.com/smallvictories/developers.

 ## As a plugin
 1. Include `unstack.js` in your project.
 (You’ll also need jQuery.)